MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-table-command.md

 ms.topic: reference
 ms.date: 09/10/2023
 ---
-# Update data
+# Update table

-The `.update table` command updates a table's data by providing it with a delete and append predicates.
-Both the delete and append predicates should be defined by providing `let` statements defining the delete and append identifiers.
+The `.update table` command performs transactional data updates in a specified table through the use of provided delete and append predicates.
+This delete and append predicates are provided by `let` statements.

 ## Permissions